TomasBoda/audio-visualiser/docs/documentation.md

     std::unique_ptr<AudioPlayer> audio_player;
 };
 ```
-The pointer to the observer is then passed to the [Window](../src/gui/window/Window.h) object, which can call the observer's methods.
+The pointer to the observer is then passed to the [Window](../src/gui/window/Window.h) object, which can then call the observer's methods.
 ```c++
 class Window : public Frame {
 public: